Skip to main content

 First things first: Let’s start by discussing what a climate zone is.
 Since the 1960s, the USDA has divided the country into sections, or “zones,” based on annual minimum temperature ranges with the USDA Plant Hardiness Zone Map.

-While this division doesn’t account for the microclimates in each area, it can give a rough approximation of which plants are more likely to be perennial to a region.
+While this division doesn’t account for the microclimates in each area, it can give a rough approximation of which plants are more likely to be perennial in a region.
 Here’s a quick primer on what perennial means: It’s basically a plant that can live for more than two years in an area.
 Annuals, on the other hand, die after a year.
 While temperature isn’t the only factor that can tell you whether a plant will thrive in your region, it’s still a pretty good gauge.

 Where is zone 9?